 EDITOR’S NOTE: An earlier version of this article incorrectly stated the HOA board voted to spend $21,000 to remove 15 trees from the property.
 The board voted to spend $21,000 to trim roughly 120 trees AND for the removal of 14 trees from the property.
 The total cost of removing 14 trees is $9,840.
 We regret the error.

 Last October, the three-person board that governs the property voted in favor of spending $21,000 to trim approximately 120 trees and the removal of 14 trees from the property (the total cost to remove the trees is $9,840).
-A group of residents that live on the property full-time is protesting the decision, arguing there is no need to cut the trees down and the removal is a misuse of HOA funds.
+A group of owners is protesting the decision, arguing there is no need to cut the trees down and the removal is a misuse of HOA funds.

 Linda Flach Corl and her husband, Terry Corl, have been spearheading efforts to save the trees.
 The couple believes the board is acting in its own interests, and not serving the interests of the community.